|

 - Options

-- Exchange Traded Funds (ETF’s)
+- Exchange Traded Funds (ETFs)

 - Cryptocurrencies

-- Real Estate Investment Trusts (REIT’s)
+- Real Estate Investment Trusts (REITs)

-- American Depository Receipts (ADR’s)
+- American Depository Receipts (ADRs)

-Neither firm offers investment advice, financial planning, or managed accounts.
-For their brokerage services, both firms offer individual and joint accounts.
-Robinhood also has retirement accounts.
+Neither firm provides advice, financial planning, or managed accounts.
+Both have individual and joint accounts.
+Robinhood also offers retirement accounts.

 Winner: Robinhood